uturuncoglu/RegESM/README.md

 ## Updates
 ### New in Version 1.1
 * New co-processing component is introduced to allow in situ visualization applications for multi-component earth system model configurations
-* Updated and revisited documentation (under doc/ directory)
+* Updated and revisited model documentation (under doc/ directory)